 - Values in subsequent messages only: The ticket field is initially populated and subsequently updated with the value detected in any ticket comment or message except for the first one.

-- Values in all messages: The ticket field is initially populated and subsequently updated with the value detected in any ticket comment or message.
+- Values in all interactions: The ticket field is initially populated and subsequently updated with the value detected in any ticket comment or message.
 This option is set by default when you first create the entity.

 - Under Agent tools, select Highlight entity values in all messages